Intersection cohomology of the Uhlenbeck compactification of the Calogero-Moser space

 \lem{Q} Any torsion free sheaf of rank $1$ is Gieseker stable and Mumford stable. \elem

-Note also that $\mm(E)>\mm(F)$ implies $\mg(E)>\mg(F)$ and $\mg(E)\ge\mg(F)$ implies $\mm(E)\ge\mm(F)$.
-It follows that Gieseker semistability implies Mumford semistability, while Mumford stability for tosion free sheaves implies Gieseker stability.
-Moreover, if the rank and the degree of a torsion free sheaf are coprime then semistablity implies stability.
+Note that $\mm(E)>\mm(F)$ implies $\mg(E)>\mg(F)$, resp. $\mg(E)\ge\mg(F)$ implies $\mm(E)\ge\mm(F)$.
+It follows that Gieseker semistability implies Mumford semistability, while Mumford stability for torsion free sheaves implies Gieseker stability.
+Furthermore, in the case where the rank and degree of a torsion free sheaf are coprime semistablity implies stability.